 Benefits: Flaxseeds are a good source of cholesterol-lowering soluble fiber.
 They also have omega-3 fats, which can lower your triglyceride levels.
 Plant chemicals in blueberries may help protect blood vessels against damage.
 And Greek yogurt contains more protein than other yogurt, so it keeps you satisfied and less likely to overeat.

 2. Muesli: A Better Bowl of Cereal

 Combine ingredients.
 This makes enough for several servings, and tastes even better in a day or two, as liquid from the yogurt and apple softens the oats.

 Benefits: Soluble fiber in the oats and apple help lower LDL or "bad" cholesterol, while the nuts contain heart-protective unsaturated fats.

 Tomato sauce, 1/2 cup

-Benefits: Tomato sauce, garlic, and herbs all contain heart-protective antioxidants, while wholegrain toast provides beneficial fiber.
-Newman says research suggests that a "naked egg," cooked without fat, is a heart-safe choice.
+Benefits: Tomato sauce, garlic, and herbs all contain heart-protective antioxidants, while whole-grain toast provides beneficial fiber.
+Research suggests that a "naked egg," cooked without fat, is a heart-safe choice.